-Being adequately insured is essential, no matter how robust your security or safety processes.
-Some insurances are compulsory whilst others are optional.
+Having adequate insurance is essential for every business, no matter how robust your security or safety processes.
+Some insurances are compulsory, whilst others are optional.

-- Almost all employers must have employers' liability insurance, which provides protection against claims for accidents or illnesses employees suffer as a result of work.
+- Almost all employers must have employers' liability insurance, which protects against claims for employee accidents or illnesses suffered as a result of work.
 You can be fined £2,500 per day if you are not properly insured.

 - If your business uses vehicles, you must at least have third-party motor insurance (although fully comp is more advisable).

-- Professional indemnity insurance - which provides protection against legal action taken by those who believe they've been given bad advice - is also compulsory for some businesses in the legal, accountancy and financial service sectors.
+- Professional indemnity insurance - which provides protection against claims from people who believe you've given them bad advice - is also compulsory for some businesses in the legal, accountancy and financial services sectors.